RsdNoob/text-analysis/README.md

 This analysis will be useful to know which words are usually associated to a post about juices.

-As seen on the chart below, **say** is the most used word in social media post about juices.
-Remember that lemmatization was applied in text cleaning, hence the word **say** can be a word from **said**.
-This implies that topics about juices are usually shared by other people through their posts.
-An example of this is,

-*“The best juices are the boring ones,” **said** no one ever.
-With their funky fresh flavours, the newest juice bar in town has a wide range of exotic ingredients (and some are drop-dead gorgeous)!
-See them for yourself!*

 ### Collocation

 Collocation is useful if the word frequency doesn't make sense.
 It is done by getting pairs (bi-gram) or triwise (tri-gram) of words in a single sentence or post.

-Below is the top 5 words after doing the collocation technique for bi-grams. **use gagt** is a community in Singapore where people talk about different topics including juices.
-An example of this post is,

-*invigo79 wrote: So people wont misunderstand.
-Apple juice look like champagne in term of colour.
-Sent from Home using **GAGT noob**. apple juice look like champagne ?*

-It is hard to clean this part since some posts with **use gagt** contains useful information.

-There are lesser occurence of tri-grams compared to tri-grams.
-It is understandable since it has more words in a set.
-An example of a post where the top tri-grams (**rm per gallon**) is used,

-*5-3-2019 4:49 AMsgbuffett said: https://m.malaysiakini.com/letters/461555 There was once a generous orchard owner who owned multiple mango trees.
-The trees had an abundance of fruits such that he shared with his neighbour, who had no land to grow them.
-As decades passed, the neighbour improvised the mango to canned mango juice and made his fortune.
-Despite being more prosperous, the neighbour continued to exploit the orchard owner to live up to the deal, even though the trees do not bear as many mangoes now.
-If the orchard owner is Malaysia, I am sure most of us could guess the rest of the metaphorical expressions in the story correctly.
-In accordance to the Water Agreement 1962, Singapore may extract 250 million gallons of raw water per day from the Johor River, with a condition that two percent or 5 million gallons of treated water were supplied back daily.
-Given that it costs Singapore RM 2.40 to treat 1,000 gallons of raw water, Singapore subsidised the raw water by **RM 1.90 per 1,000 gallons**, while Johor supports **RM 0.50 per 1000 gallons**.
-Johor sells the treated water to its Johoreans at **RM 3.95 per 1,000 gallons**, enabling it to earn a profit of **RM 3.45 per 1,000 gallons**.
-Analysing the figures through the current domestic water tariff rate and water treatment cost, the 5 million gallons a day deal allows Johor to make RM17,250 per day, while Singapore spends RM 9,550 daily.
-The other side of the coin seems to be overshadowed by the presumably high figures.
-It is mind-blowing to learn that if Johor decides to keep its 250 million gallons of raw water, with the aforementioned treatment cost, the profit calculates to RM 380,000 per day.
-On the other hand, with the purchase of raw water at a trifling RM 0.03 per 1000 gallons, the same treatment cost and current domestic water tariff rate by Public Utilities Board of Singapore, our neighbour makes a whopping RM 8,739,858 daily.
-As we speak, through the Water Agreement, Malaysia loses RM 362,750 while Singapore gains RM 8.7 million daily.
-Is that a â€˜fairâ€™ agreement?
-It is baffling to learn that raw water is not considered as a natural resource but, a commodity by Singapore.
-When Malaysia wanted to review the price in 1987 as it felt its natural resource was exploited, Singapore refused to cooperate.
-Can we say you bought some goods from China at 50c and you sell the product at $10 in Singapore, very unfair to China?*

-Remeber that in the data cleaning, non-alphabet characters were removed.
-It shows that text cleaning is importan when doing text analysis.
-If the numbers were not removed, it will show a different set of tri-grams which possibly doesn't make sense.

-After getting insights from collocation analysis, advanced analysis can now be done.

 ## Advanced Analysis (Unsupervised)